-There are a number of capital allowance claims firms targeting businesses which have recently bought or sold commercial property.
-These ‘experts’ suggest the business needs to pay for a special survey to claim all the capital allowances they are entitled to, and this must be done quickly in order to claim all the allowances due.
+There are several capital allowances claim firms, targeting businesses which have recently bought or sold commercial property.
+These ‘experts’ suggest the business needs to pay for a special survey to claim capital allowances on the fixtures.
+This must take place quickly to claim all the allowances due.

-In most cases a special survey is not needed.
-However, it is true that for commercial building sales made since 1 April 2012 the vendor and purchaser must take formal steps (usually an election) to agree the value of fixtures included in that building.
-This value must be agreed within two years of the transfer of ownership.
-If agreement cannot be reached the two parties can go to the tax tribunal where the judge will make a decision.
+In most cases, a special survey is not a requirement.
+However, it is true that for commercial building sales made since 1 April 2012, vendor and purchaser must take formal steps (usually an election) to agree on the value of fixtures included in that building.
+This value must agree within two years of the transfer of ownership.
+The two parties can go to the tax tribunal where the judge will make a decision.

-The agreed value for fixtures is brought into the capital allowance pool as the disposal value for the vendor and is added to the capital allowance pool for the purchaser.
+The agreed cost for furnishings is delivered into the capital allowance pool because the disposal cost for the seller and is introduced to the capital allowance pool for the purchaser.

-There is another change on its way for transfers of commercial buildings from April 2014.
-The value of fixtures and fittings must be claimed as part of a capital allowances pool by the vendor in an accounting period prior to the sale of the building.
-If the vendor does not make this claim, the purchaser is barred from claiming any capital allowances for the fixtures it acquires.
+There is another change for transfers of commercial buildings from April 2014.
+The value of fixtures and fittings need to claim as part of a capital allowances pool by the vendor in an accounting period before the sale of the building.
+If the vendor does not make this claim.
+The purchaser cant claim any capital allowances for the fixtures it acquires.

 Accotax can help you make the necessary elections and claims for capital allowances.